erikccoder/ofxLibXtract/README.md

 ofxLibXtract
 ============

 Modified version of Venetian/ofxLibXtract.
-You just need to clone it and use it by projectGenerator like other addons.
+You just need to clone it and use it with projectGenerator like other addons.